 NIJ's evaluation of HOPE found that the program produced dramatic, positive results.
 But can Hawaii's success be duplicated?
 NIJ and the Bureau of Justice Assistance (BJA) are collaborating to find out through a demonstration field experiment.

 In 2004, then-First Circuit Court Judge Steven Alm brought criminal justice stakeholders together to design and implement HOPE.
-He believes that having swift and certain consequences allows probationers to "tie together the behavior that's bad, whether it's testing positive for drugs [or] not going to see their probation officer, with a consequence and learn from it."
-By addressing each violation immediately, HOPE sends a consistent message to probationers about personal responsibility and accountability.
+He believes that having swift and certain consequences allows them to "tie together the behavior that's bad, whether it's testing positive for drugs [or] not going to see their probation officer, with a consequence and learn from it."
+By addressing each violation immediately, HOPE sends a consistent message to persons on probation about personal responsibility and accountability.
 The program reflects the deterrence philosophy that a certain punishment for a probation violation will influence future offending behavior.

-An NIJ-funded evaluation of HOPE found that, compared with probationers in a control group, after one year the HOPE probationers were:
+An NIJ-funded evaluation of HOPE found that, compared with those in a control group, after one year the HOPE probationers were:

 - 55 percent less likely to be arrested for a new crime.